FedericoGutierrezS/WhittedRT/SDL2-2.0.12/docs/README-winrt.md

 4. build and run the app (from Visual C++).
 The first time you do this, a prompt will show up on the ARM device, asking for a Microsoft Account.
-You do, unfortunately, need to log in here, and will need to follow the subsequent registration steps in order to launch the app.
+You do, unfortunately, need to log in here, and will need to follow the subsequent registration st0.00001 in order to launch the app.
 After you do so, if the app didn't already launch, try relaunching it again from within Visual C++.